immich-app/immich/cli/README.md

 - Sidecar check could be case-insensitive
 - Create albums
 - Use the SDK for all api calls.
 We currently use raw axos http calls
+- Use list of supported files from server vi api

 # For developers